2023 Solar Incentives Guide for Ceres, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
-Property tax exemptions allow you to exclude the value that your solar panels add when you're calculating the amount of property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions allow you to ignore the value that your solar panels add when calculating the amount of property tax you need to pay on your house.

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you've signed a net metering agreement with your Ceres utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you've signed a net metering agreement with your Ceres utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in other areas you may get refunded a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.

-More information about the new Inflation Reduction Act can be found here.
-Your local Ceres solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Ceres solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives